B & C. Control Design and Controller Implementation (Week 2)

 1. Turn the amplifier power on.

-8. Connect the manual switch to the partial state feedback and repeat steps 4-9 again.
+10. Connect the manual switch to the partial state feedback and repeat steps 4-9 again using the gains obtained from your Servo Controller Design.
 Make sure your files name is different from full state feedback.

 Results & Questions for Report